Transia-RnD/xrpld-publisher/py/README.md

 Sample output:
 ```
-  Select a name for this credential set: my-publisher-keys
+  Select a name for this credential set: keystore

   Publisher keys stored in privkeys.txt and pubkeys.txt
-  Ephemeral keys stored in my-publisher-keys/
+  Ephemeral keys stored in keystore/
 ```

 Keep the key files in a secure but recoverable location, such as an encrypted